Confidence Intervals for Seroprevalence: Test-Inversion Inference for Seroprevalence

 \subsection{Approximate Intervals}

-We now outline the application of the approximate intervals considered in Section \ref{sec: approximate} and measure the performance of these intervals in the Monte Carlo experiment developed in Section \ref{sec: measure}.
+We now outline the application of the approximate intervals developed in Section \ref{sec: approximate} to constructing confidence intervals for seroprevalence with the test statistics formulated in Section \ref{sec: test stat}, and measure their performance in the Monte Carlo experiment developed in Section \ref{sec: problem}.
 Suppose that we are using the test statistic $T_n$ with observed value $t_0$.
+Let $ J_{n,p} ^T (t) = \mathbb{P}_p\left \{ T_n\leq t\right \} $ denote the distribution of the general statistic $T_n$ under $p$, and also introduce the related quantity $ J_{n,p} ^T (t^-) = \mathbb{P}_p\left \{ T_n< t\right \}, $ which will be of use in computing $p$-values for tests of the null hypothesis $\pi = \pi_0$ against alternatives of the form $\pi > \pi_0$.
 The approximate test-inversion intervals are constructed by first computing, for each $\pi_0$, the $p$-values

 The resultant interval with nominal coverage $1-\alpha$ then takes the form

 We begin by considering asymptotic approximations to the distribution $J^T_{n, \hat{p}_{n} ( \pi_0 )}$ for different test statistics.